lin2025/gpt3.5/README.md

 ## Updates

+- **June 9th** Added explanation for OpenAI error codes; Fixed some issues related to:relative path avatar;  style during loading;  some browsers not supporting fonts below 12px.
-- **6月7日** **v6.07** This is an almost brand new version with significant changes, upgraded features and improved user experience.
+- **June 7th** **v6.07** This is an almost brand new version with significant changes, upgraded features and improved user experience.
 It is applicable to more scenarios and is also very stable.
 It has been tested for two weeks without any errors.

 <b><details><summary>Updates before June 7th</summary></b>